 The discussions centred on the current landscape of arms control, the challenges posed by emerging technologies and the changing global political landscape.
 The event was dedicated to the intellectual heritage of Academician Andrei Sakharov for his dedication to nuclear disarmament, peace and human rights.

 Dan Smith, SIPRI Director, provided welcoming remarks and focused on the reduction of global nuclear forces.
-Several senior figures from IMEMO were among the speakers of the event including Feodor Voitolovsky, Director of IMEMO, and Dr Vladimir Baranovsky, member of the SIPRI Governing Board and Head of Research of the Center for Situational Analysis.
+Several senior figures from IMEMO were among the speakers of the event including Feodor Voitolovsky, Director of IMEMO, and Dr Vladimir Baranovsky, member of the SIPRI Governing Board and Head of Research at the Center for Situational Analysis.
 Also among the speakers were Marina Sakharov-Liberman, Director of the Andrei Sakharov Foundation; Vladimir Lukin, Deputy Chairman of the Foreign Affairs Committee of the Council of the Federation of the Federal Assembly, Professor of the National Research University, Higher School of Economics; and Alexander Sergeyev, President of the Russian Academy of Sciences.

 Click here to download a PDF of the Russian translation of SIPRI Yearbook 2019.